sh1boot/sh1boot.github.io/_posts/2024-05-08-pick-resistant-lock.md

 2.0][] in order to be able to design those, but since it was released I haven't had the free time to actually get started with it.

+So far I haven't been able to fabricate anything durable enough to send to an expert for their feedback.
+I'm sure the concept _can_ work but my first implementation will likely have flaws which result in embarrassing outcomes.

 Here's a prototype in action:
 <iframe width="100%" style="aspect-ratio:16/9" src="http://www.youtube.com/embed/6Er67SCnPC8">video goes here</iframe>